 September – December 2017:

-We’ll be piloting the Canadian Unitarian Council’s “Truth, Healing and Reconciliation Reflection Guide,” which offers a chance to explore some of the sacred teachings shared by First Nations Groups.
+We are piloting the Canadian Unitarian Council’s “Truth, Healing and Reconciliation Reflection Guide,” which offers a chance to explore some of the sacred teachings shared by First Nations Groups.
 We’ll read and talk about stories, do crafts and spend time in the great outdoors; and we’ll be inviting an elder from one of the local First Nations groups to visit.

 January- June 2018: